Mark Edzel Potane

 starship init fish | source

-Setting up the preset from https://starship.rs/presets/pastel-powerline.html
+Setting up the preset from starship.rs

 # Copy this command and we are good to go.